 To apply for an internship position, please send application materials to email@example.com.
 Incomplete submissions will not be considered.
 Applications are processed on a rolling basis until the available positions are filled.

 Required application materials:

-- Cover Letter - 1 page highlighting relevant fundraising and event planning skills and experience mentioned above.
+- Cover Letter - 1 page highlighting skills and experience mentioned above.
 Please also discuss your specific interest in both the Wilson Center, and the field of Development.
 The cover letter should indicate your availability: approximate number of hours per week available to work, and approximate start and end dates.
-Ideally, Fall 2017 interns will be able to dedicate 20-35 hours per week, beginning in early September and ending in late December.
+Ideally, all of our interns will be able to dedicate 20-35 hours per week no matter the semester.

 - Writing Sample - Maximum 3 pages.
 An excerpt from a college essay is sufficient.

 • Fall 2021: August 6, 2021

 "I am so grateful for the opportunity to have interned with the Development Department at the Wilson Center.
 The staff constantly provided ample opportunities for learning- within the development office and the various activities that happen at the Wilson Center.
 The best thing about this position is being a focal point for all departments and donors at the center.
 I was able to see the full scope of research and outreach from the Center and make connections with many groups involved.
 Even transitioning to a remote setting due to the COVID-19 pandemic, the staff kept me engaged, informed, and feeling truly supported during a an uncertain time.
 I gained so many skills from this internship and am excited to use them moving forward in my career."

 - Emily Ashner, Spring and Summer 2020 Intern